 3.18.
-The data collected at regional scale should have a resolution necessary to reveal any features considered to be significant for the analysis of seismic hazard, consistent with maps to be developed at a scale of 1: 1,000,000, or larger, and with appropriate cross sections.
+The data collected at regional scale should have a resolution necessary to reveal any features considered to be significant for the analysis of seismic hazard, with appropriate cross sections.
 The data should be organized in the project geographical information system within the layer of regional scale information and a summary report should be prepared to describe the studies and investigations performed and results obtained, particularly, in relation to the seismogenic structures identified during this stage of the studies.